Read our helpful guide to the best ways to spend money abroad, including cash, debit cards and travel credit cards.

 If you’ve got an exciting trip planned, make sure to get your application in for a GHIC card to replace your old EHIC card.
 Once you’ve done that and sorted your travel insurance, it’s time to find the cheapest and most convenient way to manage your travel money.

-Get your Wise multi-currency account and you can also get a contactless Wise debit card.
+Get your Wise multi-currency account and you can also get a Wise travel money card.
 This is an ultra-powerful, low fee way to spend while on holiday in Europe or anywhere in the world, as you can use it in 200+ countries.

 It takes just a tap of your Wise card to cover travel tickets and hotel expenses, restaurant bills and shopping purchases.
 What’s more, you’ll pay zero transaction fees, only tiny conversion fees and your money will be automatically converted into the local currency at the real, mid-market exchange rate.
 It could save you a bundle.